Nexus Marketing’s Atlanta-based team is growing!

 Hannah has made a real impact on our content publishing coordinator team in her time at Nexus Marketing.
 After joining us in January 2021, she quickly got acclimated to managing relationships with our external publishing partners and was ready to take on increased responsibilities.

-After expressing her interest in making a bigger impact on the company, she got the opportunity to create our Help A Partner Out (HAPO) program.
+After expressing her interest in making a bigger impact on the company, she got the opportunity to create our digital PR program.
 Thanks to her hard work, the program has evolved into a robust free service where our team makes valuable connections between clients, partners, and friends in the industry for cross-marketing and educational opportunities like webinars, podcasts, and conferences.

 Not only did she help create one of our most successful services, but she also got to learn what goes into launching a big initiative by working alongside the president of Nexus Marketing.